Fellowship for Visual Artists

 Is there a limit to how many times I can apply for a fellowship

-You may apply every year (once a year).
+You may apply every two years when the application process is announced.
 Previous FVA recipients are not eligible to apply.

 I am an individual artist but have worked with an artistic team (or collaborative) for the past 10 years.
 All of my work samples reflect my team (collaborative).
 Should I apply as an individual or as a team?